-- Faster turnaround time for role requests
+- Faster turnaround time for access requests

-- Promotes a better Business/IT relationship
+- Promotes a better relationship between IT and the Business

 The User Provisioning workflow can be tailored to suit your company’s processes and hierarchy.
 Using the screen above, you decide which steps to include in your User Provisioning workflow, as well as what happens at each stage.

 These are optional, and you can decide at which stage in the process they should be run.
-The check will test for SoD violations that would be caused by assigning the requested roles in addition to the user’s existing roles.
+The check will test for SoD violations that would be caused by assigning the requested Roles in addition to the User’s existing Roles.

 You can manually request an SoD check at any stage.
-For example, if there is a delay between requesting the role and approving it, you can re-run the SoD check in case the user has been granted any additional roles in the meantime.
+For example, if there is a delay between requesting the Role and approving it, you can re-run the SoD check in case the User has been granted any additional Roles in the meantime.

-Notifications are automatically sent to approvers as soon as the roles are requested, with full information, including the result of the SoD check (where used).
+Notifications are automatically sent to approvers as soon as the Roles are requested, with full information, including the result of the SoD check (where used).

 Requestors also receive email notifications to inform them of the request status.